rgreminger/tilburg-science-hub/docs/workflow/directories.md

 !!! summary
 	Each submodule contains five subdirectories:

-	- `\code` for the code
+	- `/code` for the code
-	- `\temp` for any temp files that are generated on the fly
+	- `/temp` for any temp files that are generated on the fly
-	- `\input` for any input files required to run your code (e.g., datasets)
+	- `/input` for any input files required to run your code (e.g., datasets)
-	- `\output` for the final "output" of your module (e.g., dataset, analysis report)
+	- `/output` for the final "output" of your module (e.g., dataset, analysis report)
-	- `\audit` for some auditing files such as plots or text files, which will you allow to check whether the module was executed well.
+	- `/audit` for some auditing files such as plots or text files, which will you allow to check whether the module was executed well.

 -->